-Rebecca is a registered Psychologist at BodyMatters.
+Rebecca (Bec) is a registered Psychologist at BodyMatters.
 She holds a Bachelor of Social Science (Psychology) (Honours).

-With a naturally empathetic and caring nature Rebecca enjoys working with a range of eating disorder presentations, and with clients from varied backgrounds and age groups.
+With a naturally empathetic and caring nature Bec enjoys working with a range of eating disorder presentations, and with clients from varied backgrounds and age groups.
 She takes a flexible approach to treatment, working collaboratively with her clients to individually tailor sessions to their needs.
-Rebecca believes that the therapeutic relationship is key to success in treatment.
-Her therapy style is relaxed and person centered with a focus on being relational and genuine with her clients.
-She incorporates evidence-based therapies including Cognitive Behavioural Therapy (CBT), Mindfulness, Schema Therapy, Dialectical Behaviour Therapy and motivational work.
-Rebecca understands that seeking treatment for an eating disorder can be incredibly difficult, and that ambivalence is often a barrier to accessing, or progressing in treatment.
+Bec believes that the therapeutic relationship is key to success in treatment.
+Her therapy style is relaxed and person centred with a focus on being relational and genuine with her clients.
+She incorporates evidence-based therapies including Cognitive Behaviour Therapy (CBT), Schema Therapy, Acceptance and Commitment Therapy (ACT), Dialectical Behaviour Therapy (DBT), Mindfulness and motivational work.
+Bec understands that seeking treatment for an eating disorder can be incredibly difficult, and that ambivalence is often a barrier to accessing, or progressing in treatment.
 She believes in providing a safe and non-judgmental space for clients to explore their own motivations to recover and to assist them in moving closer to a valued and meaningful life.
 Bec supports the Health at Every Size (HAES) approach, and works from a non-dieting framework.

 Bec also has the capacity to offer regional clients treatment at BodyMatters via E-Therapy (online treatment).
 E-Therapy allows her to work with clients who do not have any local specialised services by removing the hours of travel previously required to seek support.
-Skype works in much the same way as face-to-face therapy does, however it is done through the computer and all resources can be sent via email.
-Having grown up in central west NSW herself, Rebecca is committed to breaking down the barriers to accessing specialised treatment for those living in regional and rural areas of Australia.
+E-Therapy works in much the same way as face-to-face therapy, however it is done through the computer and all resources can be sent via email.
+Having grown up in central west NSW herself, Bec is committed to breaking down the barriers to accessing specialised treatment for those living in regional and rural areas of Australia.